How To Grow Tomatoes Like A Pro

 How to Grow Tomatoes in Containers

-If you have a small space or just want to make your plants more portable, it’s a good idea to learn how to grow tomatoes in pots.
+If you have a small space or just want to make your plants more portable, it’s a good idea to learn about growing tomatoes in pots or containers.
 In limited space, such as a balcony or porch, growing tomatoes in containers can be just as rewarding as they are from the garden.

 Since each plant needs about 12 inches (30 cm) of space and plenty of soil, five-gallon (18.9 L) buckets with holes drilled in the bottom are great containers.
 You can also use wooden half-barrels, metal tubs or any large container with good drainage.
 Determinate tomato types are your best choice for container growing, since they will form bushes rather than vines.
 Plan ahead for supporting your plants with either cages or stakes.